axoflow/axosyslog-core-docs/content/chapter-destinations/destination-s3/_index.md

 *Description:* The `ACCESS_KEY` of the service account used to access the S3 bucket.
 (Together with [`secret-key()`](#secret-key).)

+Starting with version 4.7, you can use the `AWS_...` environment variables or credentials files from the `~/.aws/` directory instead of this option.
+For details, see the [official documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

 ## bucket()

 |          |                            |